Covid 19 coronavirus: Ashley Bloomfield on 'untested' contact-tracing and New Zealand's readiness for level 1

 Prime Minister Jacinda Ardern said yesterday community transmission - where the source of infection is unknown - is only one factor for Cabinet to consider.

-Bloomfield conceded there was no clear criteria for the 28-day time period, and it was a matter of looking at all the recent cases and testing data.
+Bloomfield conceded there was no clear criterion for the 28-day time period, and it was a matter of looking at all the recent cases and testing data.

 "What we're really wanting to assess is our level of assurance and certainty that we haven't got community transmission.